alexwelsby/new_portsmouth_weather/readme.md

 ## Commands for the mods

-Oh, man.

 ### Date management commands

 - **/get_date**
+  Empheral.
 Gets the bot's current date.

 - **/set_date date:<YYYY/MM/DD | July 7 2024 | etc>**
+  Empheral.
 Sets the bot's current date to the one you specified.
 Note that the bot's historical weather data falls between December 31, 2022 and December 7, 2024, and any dates outside of this range will not have associated weather data.

 - **/rollover_date**
+  Empheral.
 Manually advances the bot's internal date by one day.
 Useful if you're trying to advance into an Event.
   Note that the bot will automatically roll back to December 31, 2022 if it detects it's attempting to roll out of its valid range (December 31, 2022 - December 7, 2024).
   Do note that the bot will automatically advance its date at 00:00 PST every night.